EvictionLab/eviction-lab-website/content/updates/research/assessing-state-eviction-prevention-policies-in-response-to-covid-19/index.md

 description: We describe and analyze the unprecedented eviction prevention housing policies enacted at the state level in response to COVID-19.
-listSummary: We describe and analyze the unprecedented eviction prevention housing policies enacted at the state level in response to COVID-19.
-Over the first year of the pandemic, 43 states and Washington, DC instituted some form of eviction moratorium, but those protections worked very differently from state to state.
+listSummary: We describe and analyze the unprecedented eviction prevention housing policies enacted at the state level in response to COVID-19, where protections worked very differently from state to state.
+collection: true
+twImage: assessing-protections.png
+aliases: null
+fbImage: assessing-protections.png
 ---
 <span class="dropcap green">M</span>illions of people [lost their jobs or saw their working hours cut in the early weeks of the COVID-19 pandemic](https://www.brookings.edu/research/the-pandemic-hurt-low-wage-workers-the-most-and-so-far-the-recovery-has-helped-them-the-least/).
 This was [felt especially hard by Black and Latino renters](https://www.cbpp.org/research/poverty-and-inequality/tracking-the-covid-19-economys-effects-on-food-housing-and), the same group of people that had the [highest rates of housing cost burden and housing insecurity](https://www.jchs.harvard.edu/americas-rental-housing-2022) before the pandemic.
 Policymakers had reason to be afraid about a surge in eviction cases as vulnerable tenants fell behind on rent across the country.
 To avoid a national crisis, federal, state, and local governments issued an array of temporary eviction moratoria and renter-supportive measures.